ChristosMonogios/Code-From-My-Blog-Articles/README.md

-# Code-From-My-JavaScript-Articles
+# The code used in the articles of my blog
-This repository contains the javascript code that I wrote for my articles on my personal blog.
+This repository contains the code that I wrote for my articles of my [personal blog](http://www.christosmonogios.com)